sagearbor/clinicalTrials_s2f/README.md

     -   Run the "Propose Next Actions" workflow to generate the `NEXT_ACTIONS.md` file.
     -   Begin development on the proposed tasks.
     -   After agents have run and produced logs, run the "Update Progress Report" workflow to update `PROGRESS.md`.
+    -   The "Check for Action Items" workflow will run automatically on a schedule to notify you of any issues.